• Skip to main content

 2. Run Network Adapter Troubleshooter

-Next, see if the built-in Network Adapter Troubleshooter as available in Windows 10 can help you in fixing the problem.
+Next, see if the built-in Network Adapter Troubleshooter as available in Windows 10 can help you in fixing this problem.

-Go to Settings > Update & Security > select Troubleshoot tab in the left-pane.
-In the right-pane, click on Additional Troubleshooters.
+Windows 10: Go to Settings > Update & Security > Troubleshoot > Additional Troubleshooters.

 3. Update Network Adapter Driver